rizo/streams-bench/README.md

 ## Results

-The results for the benchmarks presented here were run on a MacBook Pro with the **2.6 GHz 6-Core Intel Core i7** CPU.
+The results for the benchmarks presented here were run on a MacBook Pro with the **M1** ARM CPU.

 The benchmarks were built with the flambda variant of the 4.14.0 compiler with the `-O3` flags.